jakubkulhan/bunny/README.md

 ### Publish a message

-Now that we have a connecting with the server we need to create a channel to communicate over before we can publish a message, or subscribe to a queue for that matter.
+Now that we have a connection with the server we need to create a channel to communicate over before we can publish a message, or subscribe to a queue for that matter.

 ```php
 $channel = $bunny->channel();